 Research Training Program

-Selecting a Thesis Adviser and Research Work
+Selecting a Research Thesis Adviser and Research Work

-After identifying a Thesis Advisor, the student must complete a minimum of 6 credits of PSL 899: Master's Thesis Research (University requirement).
+After identifying a Research Thesis Advisor, the student must complete a minimum of 6 credits of PSL 899: Master's Thesis Research (University requirement).
 Although only 6 hours of research credit are required, students will typically complete about 9 credits of PSL 899.
 A maximum of 10 credits of Master's thesis research may be applied toward the 30 credits required for an M.S. program.

 The thesis research must be based on work done by the student after entering the Master's program.

-Thesis is to be written under the guidance of the Thesis Adviser, in consultation with the Guidance Committee, and in accordance with: The Graduate School Guide to the Preparation of Master's Theses and Doctoral Dissertations.
+Thesis is to be written under the guidance of the Research Thesis Adviser, in consultation with the Guidance Committee, and in accordance with: The Graduate School Guide to the Preparation of Master's Theses and Doctoral Dissertations.

-The Guidance Committee consists of the Thesis Adviser and at least two other regular faculty from the Physiology Department.
-Additional faculty from other university departments may be included on the Guidance Committee, at the discretion of the student and Thesis Adviser.
+The Guidance Committee consists of the Research Thesis Adviser and at least two other regular faculty from the Physiology Department.
+Additional faculty from other university departments may be included on the Guidance Committee, at the discretion of the student and Research Thesis Adviser.
 The student and major adviser will arrange for the selection and first meeting of the student's Guidance Committee whose central role is to guide the conception, completion, and reporting of the student's research.
 The Guidance Committee and the student shall jointly design the student's course of academic study.
 The Guidance Committee shall administer the Certifying Examination after the completion of the research.
 The committee will outline at their first meeting at least a tentative program and establish target dates for each phase of training.
 Any member of the committee or any other member of the faculty in the department is available to any student for counsel or guidance throughout his/her graduate career.
 It is strongly suggested that the Guidance Committee be formed by the end of the second semester of the second year.

 Following the first meeting and filing of the Report of the Guidance Committee, each student's Guidance Committee is expected to meet and file an annual Progress Report.
 The student will need to provide the thesis guidance committee with a written progress report of their research, as outlined in the Department of Physiology Graduate Handbook.

 The certifying exam consists of an oral examination in defense of the student's written thesis.
-Passing this exam requires approval of the written thesis, in addition to the satisfactory, oral defencse of the thesis.
+Passing this exam requires approval of the written thesis, in addition to the satisfactory, oral defense of the thesis.
 A student who fails the exam will be given one opportunity to retake the exam.
 If the student fails the second exam, the student will be dismissed from the Program.

 The nominal duration of the program is four semesters (2yrs).
-The actural time needed to complete all program requirements will vary from one student to student, however, the M.S. degree can be completed in two years under Thesis Option II.
+The accrual time needed to complete all program requirements will vary from one student to student, however, the M.S. degree can be completed in two years under Thesis Option II.
 The University time limit is 6 years from date of enrollment in first course in the M.S.
 Program.